background

 and look at all the qualifiers in that paragraph: the service mostly captures info on moving money in and out of the US. it generally doesn't detect ATM withdrawals or bank deposits. it's aimed mostly at international transfers.

-in other words, the bush administration isn't monitoring your bank records... except when it is.
+in other words, the bush administration isn't monitoring your bank records... except when it is.¶

 I learned from Bobby Knight that you're supposed to berate and degrade your own team, preferably right before, and you physically assault them.
-It makes them want to win to prove you wrong.
+It makes them want to win to prove you wrong.—stephen colbert, speculating that the reason ghana defeated the US in the world cup was because colbert had taunted ghana too much the previous night.

-Cloaked in a transparent shroud of secrecy, Mike Ashley (guitar/vox) and Jeff Eakins (guitar/vox) began a musical collaboration that, in the history of rock, is rivaled only by that of Lenin and McCarthy.
+Cloaked in a transparent shroud of secrecy, Mike Ashley (guitar/vox) and Jeff Eakins (guitar/vox) began a musical collaboration that, in the history of rock, is rivaled only by that of Lenin and McCarthy.—local band thesociety, comparing their tunes to the beautiful music made by vladimir lenin and joe mccarthy. or maybe they meant someone else.

 A clean reinforcement will help your small john-doe because a real JOHNDOE making your companion scream from a pleasure.